 Dr. Fondriest will measure some areas of your mouth, jaw, and teeth.
 With all of this data and notes from your chat, the dentist can develop your new smile design.

 He’ll share his ideas and plan, and answer all of your questions, from the treatment timeline to cost and payments.
-After you and the dentist decide on next steps, we’ll schedule your visits.
+After you and the dentist decide on the next steps, we’ll schedule your visits.

 How is a seamless dental restoration made?